alexsmithfanning/group-website-project/README.md

 First and foremost, you need to know the basics of Git and how to install it. <a href="https://git-scm.com/doc" target="_blank">Head on over here</a> to see the documentation and reference implementation.

-[This](https://training.github.com/kit/downloads/github-git-cheat-sheet.pdf) document is also of some use.
+<a href="https://training.github.com/kit/downloads/github-git-cheat-sheet.pdf" target="_blank">This</a> document is also of some use.
 It will allow you to quickly get started using Git.

 ## Useful project resources